thisislola/MAS/README.md

 _Inspired on the Norwegian verb "å mase" (to nag) because it is annoying having to write a bunch of commands to statically analyse a file, so instead now it is an actual python code!_

+The [What's Your Sign](https://objective-see.org/products/whatsyoursign.html) by Objective See is a way better tool!
+My tool MAS is just a humble POC.
+PS: I'm struggling with checking if a bundle is sandboxed or not :´)

 ## Supported File Types

 - **`.dmg`** Disk images (installers)